Nephrology

 The goal of hypertension treatment is to maintain blood pressure within a normal range and reduce the risk of complications such as stroke, heart attack, and kidney disease.
 Lifestyle changes will typically be the first line of treatment, including losing weight, quitting smoking, reducing alcohol intake, and adopting a healthy diet low in salt and fats.
 A regular exercise routine can also help lower blood pressure.

-If lifestyle changes alone are insufficient to lower your blood pressure, the doctor may prescribe medication to help control your hypertension.
+If lifestyle changes alone are insufficient to lower your blood pressure, our doctors may prescribe medication to help control your hypertension.
 Several drugs, including diuretics, ACE inhibitors, and calcium channel blockers, can successfully treat hypertension when taken as prescribed.

 To schedule an appointment with our Nephrology and Hypertension team for hypertension evaluation and management, please contact SMC Physicians today for your visit.
 Prioritizing regular check-ups is crucial for effective monitoring and treatment of your blood pressure.